Halliburton-Landmark/gdp/doc/tutorial/gdp-tutorial-part2.md

 example,

 ```
-gcl-create -k none edu.berkeley.eecs.gdp-01.gdplogd org.example.project.log17a
+gcl-create -k none org.example.project.log17a
 ```

-will create a log named `org.example.project.log17a` on the machine `gdp-01` at Berkeley.
+will create a log named `org.example.project.log17a` on one of the default log-servers at Berkeley.
 Although you can create logs with any name, please stick to this convention (with "project" being the project name or the user name, as appropriate) so we can avoid name collisions. `-k none` means that `gcl-create` will not attempt to create a new signature key for signing appended data.
 Although crucial to the operation, key-management is better deferred to a stage when you are familiar with the basic operations of the GDP.
+Also, note that `gcl-create` has several other command-line options that will be useful later on.

 ---